Sherzer Observatory

 Norbert Vance in the Sherzer Observatory.

-The observatory in general has been open on clear Monday evenings at 7:30pm October through April (academic year), and at select times during spring/summer terms (May through August).
+The observatory in general will be open on clear Monday evenings at 7:30pm October through April (2024 academic year), and at select times after sunset during spring/summer terms (May through August).
 The facility is operated by Physics and Astronomy staff and student volunteers from the EMU Astronomy Club.
 Additionally, observing sessions are performed by students in several of the astronomy courses on clear nights during the semester.

 Equipment